MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/clientapi/reference/grids/grid/getTotalRecordCount.md

 [!INCLUDE[./includes/getTotalRecordCount-description.md](./includes/getTotalRecordCount-description.md)]

 - When the Dynamics 365 for Outlook client isn’t connected to the server, this number is limited to those records that the user has selected to take offline.
-- For Dynamics 365 for Customer Engagement apps mobile clients, this method will return the number of records in the subgrid.
+- For Dynamics 365 for Customer Engagement mobile clients, this method will return the number of records in the subgrid.

 ## Grid types supported